 I’d like to conclude with a tasty morsel of irony.
 It’s 10 PM.
 The dynamo bottle twirls away at a low hum.
 The bicycle lights the path ahead.
 It’s my third and final test ride and I’m guiding the ‘Shopper’ towards my local supermarket.
 Too precious to park alongside the local beaters in the bicycle parking lot out front, I wheel her into the supermarket, the inimitable click-click-click of the Sturmey Archer hub heralding our arrival.

-1: Thank you to my good friend and colleague Angela Powell for her many helpful editing suggestions.
+Thank you to my good friend and colleague Angela Powell for her many helpful editing suggestions.
 Any errors or omissions are my own responsibility.
+This essay was originally published on 4 Sep 2019.
+It was updated on 4 May 2020.